zephyrproject-rtos/zephyr/doc/subsystems/test/sanitycheck.rst

     covered when invoking the simplified sanitycheck without any additional arguments.
   ignore_tags:
-    Do not attempt to build or run tests marked with this list of tags.
+    Do not attempt to build (and therefore run) tests marked with this list of tags.